Skip to content

 Learning disabilities can be mild, moderate or severe.
 Some people with learning disabilities may also have other needs.
 Other needs may arise from physical disabilities, long-term health conditions, autism or mental health.

 A diagnosis is the formal identification of Learning Disability.
 This is by a health professional such as a clinical psychologist.
-Having a diagnosis may be helpful for 2 reasons:
+Having a diagnosis may be helpful for two reasons:

 • It helps those with learning disabilities to understand why they may experience some difficulties and what they can do about them.